 Inner thigh (adductor) stretch for seniors

-We hope you found our tips for simple hip stretches useful and will try them yourself.
-If you have any questions, please leave them in the comments section below and we will get back to you soon!
+I hope you found the tips for simple hip stretches useful and will try them yourself.
+If you have any questions, please leave them in the comments section below and I will get back to you soon!

-Having good mobility is paramount for improving hip function and preventing lower back, hip and knee pain.
-By doing these simple stretches few times a week, you can keep your hips mobile and limber indefinitely.
+Having good mobility is paramount for improving hip function and preventing lower back, hip, and knee pain.
+By doing these simple stretches a few times a week, you can keep your hips mobile and limber indefinitely.

 Leg strength is incredibly important because it is what allows you to move freely when you want to go.
 If you lose the mobility and strength of your legs, you will be at the mercy of other people.

 There really can’t be a greater motivator to maintain your leg strength than freedom!